webgpu/webgpufundamentals/webgpu/lessons/webgpu-storage-buffers.md

 We added a new parameter to our vertex shader called `instanceIndex` and gave it the `@builtin(instance_index)` attribute which means it gets its value from WebGPU for each "instance" drawn.
-When we call `draw` we can pass a second argument for *number of instances* and for each instance drawn, the number of the instance being processed will be passed to our function.
+When we call `draw`, we can pass a second argument for *number of instances* and for each instance drawn, the number of the instance being processed will be passed to our function.

-Using `instanceIndex` we can get specific struct elements from our arrays of structs.
+Using `instanceIndex`, we can get specific struct elements from our arrays of structs.

 We also need to get the color from the correct array element and use